 Are you thinking about studying in Australia?
-If so, you’re in for the adventure of a lifetime.
-Not only are Australia’s academic institutions top tier, its natural beauty and the quality of life it offers are also renowned.
-Before you head Down Under, it’s wise to estimate your monthly living expenses.
-This will help you establish and stick to a budget.
-As you prepare your budget, remember that the minimum proof of finances you’ll need to show was updated in May 2024 to reflect an increased cost of living.
-To save you time, we’ve assessed some of the most common cost of living expenses in Australia below.
+If so, it can be an incredible adventure.
+Not only are Australia’s academic institutions top tier, but its natural beauty and the quality of life it offers are renowned.
+Before you go, it’s wise to estimate your monthly living expenses.
+This will help you establish a budget.
+As you prepare your budget, remember the minimum proof of finances you’ll need to show was updated in 2025.
+To save you time, we’ve rounded up some of the most common cost of living expenses in Australia below.

-Not sure where you’d like to study?
-Read more about the cost of living in Canada, the United Kingdom, or the United States to inform your decision.
+Not sure where you want to study?
+Read more about the cost of living in Canada, Germany, Ireland, the United Kingdom, or the United States to inform your decision.

 Living Expenses

-Your living expenses will depend on factors like your dietary restrictions, housing choices, and personal hygiene must-haves.
+Your living expenses will depend on factors like your dietary restrictions, housing, and personal hygiene must-haves.
 In Australia, groceries might be more expensive than you’re used to.
-By shopping at farmer’s markets (look for fruits and vegetables in season as they’ll be cheaper and likely tastier), or joining supermarket reward programs, you can save some money.
+By shopping at farmer’s markets (look for fruits and vegetables in season as they’ll be cheaper and likely tastier), or joining supermarket reward programs, you can save money.

-Housing costs vary depending on whether you’re in a student residence, apartment, homestay, or shared house, as well as which city or town you’re in.
+Housing costs vary depending on what kind of accommodation you choose, and where you are.
 Typically, rural areas are more affordable than cities.
-In fact, living expenses in Sydney can be over 25% more expensive than other cities in Australia.
+In fact, living expenses in Sydney can be significantly more expensive than other cities.

-Here are some average cost of living expenses in Australia (as of September 2024):1
+Here are some common living expenses in Australia:1

 Utilities

-Utilities like heating, electricity, and water make your household pleasant and livable.
+Utilities like heating, electricity, and water are essential for a comfortable living space.
 If you’re living on-campus—whether in purpose-built housing, university-managed accommodation, or residential colleges—utilities will be included in your rent.
 However, if you’re living off-campus, you need to factor monthly utilities into your budget:2

 Utility bills may vary depending on your: